jremington/newTC1/README.md

 # Update 4/25/2025:
 S-wave recording from distance of 6300 km of magnitude 6.3 earthquake near Esmeraldas, Ecuador on 2025-04-25 11:44:55 (UTC), GPS coords 1.105°N 79.535°W.
-Recorded using a DIY TC-1 detector with the posted code, located on west coast U.S. near GPS coordinates 44°N 123°W X-axis scale is seconds.
+Recorded using a DIY TC-1 detector with the posted code, located on west coast U.S. near GPS coordinates 44°N 123°W, distance to source 6300 km.
+X-axis scale is seconds.

 ![ksnip_20250425-120444ed](https://github.com/user-attachments/assets/884d0725-39b6-4b96-8ff3-9fd08030f7e6)

 **Comparison with RaspberryShake**
-Incidentally, I've spent some time playing around with a RaspberryShake setup, and was very disappointed.
+I've now spent some time playing around with a RaspberryShake setup, and was very disappointed.
 I have concluded that **it is not an improvement** over DIY TC-1 like seismometers.
 The extra resolution and sensitivity of the geophone and 24 bit ADC seems to result in additional noise, with little or no improvement in signal to noise ratio (SNR).

 Below is a screenshot comparing three stations recording at the time of the 6.3 magnitiude event pictured above, (top two are DIY seismometers, bottom a RaspberryShake station.
 It is not hard to see the problem!